INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/class_overview.rst

  * **Ports**: which allow the component to communicate with other components during the simulation.
 Ports are divided into two categories:

-    - **Event** ports, which transmit or recieve single, discrete *events* at points in time.
+    - **Event** ports, which transmit or receive single, discrete *events* at points in time.
 For example, an event could represent a neuron spiking.
-    - **Analog** ports, which transmit or recieve continuous signals, for example the membrane voltage of the neuron.
+    - **Analog** ports, which transmit or receive continuous signals, for example the membrane voltage of the neuron.

     Furthermore, ports have a ``direction``, specifying whether they represent information coming from the component ``send``, or information flowing into the component, ``recv`` (And ``reduce``, which will be discussed later.)

-In this case, the neuron recieves an injected current *I*, which will be a ``recv`` Analog-port.
+In this case, the neuron receives an injected current *I*, which will be a ``recv`` Analog-port.
 Other components (such as synapses) may be interested in the neuron's voltage, *V*, so we should transmit this as a ``send`` Analog-port.
 When the neuron reaches the condition for firing (:math:`v> 30mV`), we may also